 - Homeopathy gives fantastic results in all stages and types of Bronchitis.
 These are the patients who are frequently seen by a homeopath in his or her daily practice.

-- Deep acting intercurrent medicines like Tuberculinum and Silicea help in lowering the tendencies to catch the infection repeatedly and give an immunity boost to the patient.
+- Deep-acting intercurrent medicines like Tuberculinum and Silicea help in lowering the tendency to catch the infection repeatedly and give an immunity boost to the patient.

 - Since these medicines are safe and have no side effects they are suited to patients of all age groups without the fear of any toxicity.

-- Homeopathic treatment clears up the infection, relieves inflammation of the air passages, the discomfort, pain and pressure caused by coughing, opens the airways in your lungs and help in loosening the bronchial secretions making elimination of mucus easier thus enabling every patient to breathe better and naturally.
+- Homeopathic treatment clears up the infection, relieves inflammation of the air passages, the discomfort, pain, and pressure caused by coughing, opens the airways in your lungs, and helps in loosening the bronchial secretions making the elimination of mucus easier thus enabling every patient to breathe better and naturally.

 Few tips for Self Care

 - Stop smoking and also avoid taking in passive smoke.